Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 KK (2 bits):
 : Key-based Encryption Flag.
 The flag bits indicate whether or not data is encrypted.
   The value "00b" (binary) means data is not encrypted.
-"01b" indicates that data is encrypted with even key, and "11b" is used for odd key encryption.
+"01b" indicates that data is encrypted with an even key, and "10b" is used for odd key encryption.
 Refer to {{encryption}}.
+  The value "11b" is only used in control packets.

 R (1 bit):
 : Retransmitted Packet Flag.
 This flag is clear when a packet is transmitted the first time.